-By speaking with an NPC in a "broken cutscene" state, this location in memory is still filled in as before, however, the player still has control in most cases and is not forced to progress through all of the dialogue box sets, thus being able to leave the memory with 1's in place instead of 0's.
-Having this memory partially filled can result in some oddities if you bring this memory state to other NPCs and cutscenes.
+By speaking with an NPC in a "broken cutscene" state, this location in memory is still filled in as before.
+However, the player has control in most cases and is not forced to progress through all of the dialogue box sets.
+Having this memory partially filled can result in some oddities when bringing this memory state to other NPCs and cutscenes.

 Specifics of each use will depend on the number of times the NPC is spoken to, as the values required differ for each effect.